A stable deep adversarial learning approach for geological facies generation: Stable stationnary GAN

-Despite their successes, early literature authors identified how strenuous it is to train GAN networks using their original architecture \citep{goodfellow2014generative}, with the need for extensive hyper-parameters tuning \citep{arjovsky2017wasserstein, arjovsky2017principledtraining}.
-Amidst suspected causes is the demonstrated fact that the images are sampled from probability distributions whose support lies on low-dimensional manifolds \citep{manifold_hypothesis}.
-The cardinality of the set of all possible elements in the image space is much larger than the cardinality of the set of valid images.
-Therefore, the supports of the real distribution and the generated distributions will be very sparse.
-This sparsity increases with the dimensionality of the image space, due to the curse of dimensionality.
-Later authors have shown that it is highly improbable that the generator distribution support and the real data distribution support have a significant intersection \citep{arjovsky2017principledtraining}.
+Despite the initial successes, early literature authors identified how strenuous it is to train GANs using the original architecture \citep{goodfellow2014generative}, with the need for extensive hyper-parameters tuning \citep{arjovsky2017wasserstein, arjovsky2017principledtraining}.
+The models may suffer from the vanishing gradient phenomenon \citep{article_vanishing_gradient}.
+Another suspected cause is the demonstrated fact that support of $p_r$ lies on low-dimensional manifolds \citep{manifold_hypothesis}, that $p_\theta$ is unlikely to cover at the early steps of the training.
+This makes the loss function saturated, which also causes the gradient to vanish.

-This presents a problem because, as demonstrated by \cite{goodfellow2014generative}, the original GAN discriminator architecture estimates the Jensen-Shannon divergence.
-This divergence becomes constant when the two distributions have distinct supports, resulting in an uninformative gradient that prevents updates to the model weights.

-To address this issue, the Wasserstein distance, a distance measure between two probability distributions, has been proposed \citep{arjovsky2017wasserstein}.
-Unlike the Jensen-Shannon divergence, the derivative of the Wasserstein distance is never constant, such that there is always a usable gradient, making it an ideal candidate to improve the robustness of the networks.
-It was first defined for optimal transport problems, under the name Earth-Mover distance, to define the minimum effort to move an earth-pile to a hole.
-There are infinite transport plans to move the earth-pile, but only one optimum.
-By changing the earth-pile and hole to probability distributions and the transport plans to joint distributions, we derive a loss function to train a GAN model \citep{arjovsky2017wasserstein}.
-Our distributions are the ones defined by the generator model with parameters $\theta$ and the real data distribution.
-They are respectively named $p_\theta$ and $p_r$ and are defined on the same probability space $M$.

-A transport plan is noted $\gamma(x, y) $.
-It is a joint distribution with $p_{\theta}$ and $p_{r}$ as marginals.
-The Wasserstein distance is defined as the expectation of the euclidean distance between pairs of random variables following this joint distribution:\\